kahalagan00/cv-25/README.md

-# CV 25 Portfolio
+# CV Portfolio

-This personal portfolio is a showcase of my skills, projects, and experience as a Full Stack Developer.
+This personal portfolio is a showcase of my skills, projects, and experience as a Full Stack Engineer.
 It highlights my ability to create functional, visually appealing, and well-structured web applications using modern technologies.

 > [!NOTE]
 > Will be updated monthly.